babelouest/angharad/docs/INSTALL.md

 ## Authentication

-Angharad comes with an OAuth2 authentication method.
-You can use any OAuth2 authentication provider, as long as it provides [JSON Web Tokens](https://jwt.io/) with Glewlwyd format informations.
-Or you can install [Glewlwyd](https://github.com/babelouest/glewlwyd) as OAuth2 authentication server.
+Angharad comes with an OIDC authentication method.
+You can use any OIDC authentication provider, as long as it provides access tokens using the [JSON Web Token (JWT) Profile for OAuth 2.0 Access Tokens](https://www.rfc-editor.org/rfc/rfc9068.html) method
 The scope required for the backend API is `angharad` by default.

 Please note that users and profile are not linked, any authenticated user can use any profile.